 Fairfield University Announces New Palliative Care Center

-Fairfield University trustee and alumna, Robin Kanarek BSN ’96, of the Kanarek Family Foundation has made a leadership gift in the amount of $2.5 million, to found the Kanarek Center for Palliative & Supportive Nursing Education, which will be housed in the newly renamed Marion Peckham Egan School of Nursing and Health Studies.
+Fairfield University trustee and alumna, Robin Kanarek BSN ’96, of the Kanarek Family Foundation has made a leadership gift in the amount of $2.5 million, to found the Kanarek Center for Palliative Care Nursing Education, which will be housed in the newly renamed Marion Peckham Egan School of Nursing and Health Studies.

-Palliative Care programs and services benefit patients who have a life threatening illness and who require supportive care, pain and symptom management from a multidisciplinary healthcare team to enhance quality of life.
+Palliative care programs and services benefit patients who have a life threatening illness and who require supportive care, pain and symptom management from a multidisciplinary healthcare team to enhance quality of life.

 “At the Egan School, we strive to ensure that all our graduates receive essential palliative care education and clinical experiences, to ensure quality of life for patients and families,” said Meredith Wallace Kazer PhD, APRN, FAAN, Dean and Professor of the Marion Peckham Egan School of Nursing and Health Studies.
 “We are very grateful to the Kanarek family whose generous gift will ensure that our graduates and members of our partnering community will have the critical resources needed to become palliative care-ready.”